CenterForStatistics-UGent/RCM/README.md

 Valid interpretatations are the following:

 - Samples (endpoints of sample vectors, the red dots) close together have a similar taxon composition
 - Taxa are more abundant than average in samples to which their arrows point, and less abundant when their arrows point away from the samples.
 For example Fusobacterium mortiferum is more abundant than average in samples on the left side of the plot, and more abundant in samples on the right side.
-  - The importance parameters \(\psi\) shown for every axis reflect the relative importance of the dimensions
+- The importance parameters $\psi$ shown for every axis reflect the relative importance of the dimensions

 Distances between endpoints of taxon vectors are meaningless.